C-Lodder/music-player/README.md

 This is an alternative to iTunes.

-The application will parse your iTunes XML library, displays all your playlists/songs, and allow you to play them.
+The application will parse your iTunes XML library, displays all your playlists/songs, and allows you to play them.

 ## Usage